morten.stostad [at] nhh.no

 Morten Nyborg Støstad

 Welcome to my personal website.
-I am currently a Lecturer at UC Berkeley (Spring '24) and a post-doctoral scholar at the FAIR Institute at the Norwegian School of Economics (NHH).
-I received my PhD in Economics from the Paris School of Economics in September 2023 and am a Fellow at the World Inequality Database.
+I am currently a post-doctoral scholar at the FAIR Institute at the Norwegian School of Economics (NHH).
+I have previously been a Lecturer at UC Berkeley (Spring '24), and received my PhD in Economics from the Paris School of Economics in 2023.
+I am a Fellow at the World Inequality Database.
+In Spring 2025, I won NHH's Prize for Outstanding Teaching in a Master's course.

 My main research focus is inequality's societal effects, or the concept of inequality as an externality.
 I use theoretical and empirical methods to examine this and other subjects.